Metrology is “the science of measurement”

 There are seven basic tools a metrologist will use in a modern CNC machine shop environment:

 - Surface plate, which is a flat surface used as a reference point for vertical (Y-axis) measurements

 - Laser scanning arms

-Through the participation in government and industrial standardisation committees and professional societies, we advise others on methods of resolving measurement problem and exchange information with other metrology personnel.
+Through participation in government and industrial standardisation committees and professional societies, we advise others on methods of resolving measurement problems and exchange information with other metrology personnel.

 Metrology equipment is calibrated in accordance with relevant Australian standards.
 Ideal for ISO 9002 companies.